nicohash/rest-app/README.md

 We could not include the API at server level because we would have needed a paid subscription from our provider for this.

-The React frontend can also be used without the API.
-More info on this [here](frontend/README.md).

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Our frontend was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Installation